mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_point_of_sale_reader

-<p>Updates a <code>Reader</code> object by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.</p>
+Updates a Reader object by setting the values of the parameters passed.
+Any parameters not provided will be left unchanged.

 <details><summary>Parameters</summary>